Severon96/KITTDisplayTalk/README.md

 # Config

-I think it's pretty self-explaining but just a few informations regarding the `repeat_duration` and the `audio_break`:
+I think it's pretty self-explaining but just a few informations regarding the `repeat_duration` and `audio_break`:

 - the unit for `repeat_duration` is minutes.
 So if you want it to run for 2 hours, you need to enter `120`
 - the unit for `audio_break` is seconds.
 So if you want it to pause for 2 minutes, you need to enter `120`